Philadelphia Criminal Defense Lawyers for Drug Delivery Resulting in Death Charges

 - The victim died as a result of using the drug or controlled substance involved.

 Although the statute is somewhat vague, courts have repeatedly rejected challenges to it on vagueness grounds.
 Courts have also rejected challenges in which defendants argued on appeal that the statute requires some level of intent that the person die.
 The legislature amended the statute in 2006 to specifically remove the requirement that prosecutors show some form of malice.
 Instead, the prosecution must show only that the defendant intended to illegally provide the decedent with the drug and that the drug caused that person's demise.
+The elimination of the malice requirement allows prosecutors to target people who are not drug dealers.
+If two people buy and use drugs together, and one of them dies, prosecutors will often bring charges based on a theory that the surviving person handled the drugs and handed them to the decedent.

 Defenses to Drug Delivery Resulting in Death Charges